EvieHarv/HypixelStats/README.md

 - Compatibility with vanilla client
     - Won't be adding compatiblity with BLC as I don't support the devs, use lunar or vanilla.
 - Automatic, temporary party whitelisting with `/p list` (toggable)
-- Support for custom APIs
-    - A custom api.hypixelstats.com database, with reporting features to identify hackers/snipers.

 ## Installing, Getting Set Up, and Updating